Ajit-kumar-055/Shopping-App/README.md

 # Shopping-App(Android App)
-Build on using Best Buy APIs
+Build on using Best Buy APIs.
 Shopping app for electronics Items.

 # Features